-The right to complete the degree of Doctor of Laws may be granted to an applicant holding the degree of Licentiate in Laws, directly to an applicant holding a master of laws degree or, where sufficient grounds can be presented, to an applicant who has completed another university degree in Finland or abroad.
+The right to complete a Doctor of Laws degree may be granted to an applicant holding the degree of Licentiate in Laws, directly to an applicant holding a master or bachelor of laws degree or, where sufficient grounds can be presented, to an applicant who has completed another university degree in Finland or abroad.
 Eligibility for admission is presented in detail below.

-Applicants must demonstrate that they fulfil the requirements necessary for pursuing and completing the doctoral degree.
-Applications should be addressed to the Faculty; the admissions decision is made by the Dean.
+Applicants must demonstrate that they fulfil the requirements necessary for completing the doctoral degree.
+The applications are to be addressed to the Faculty and the admission decision is made by the Dean.

-In their applications, applicants should
+In their applications, applicants are to

--designate their proposed major subject and field of research for the doctorate;

--provide an account of their qualifications for completing the doctorate (e.g. a copy of a diploma, a CV, a tentative plan for financing their studies, as well as any statements from their future supervisor(s) or other expert); and
+-designate the major subject of the doctorate and the field of the research; -provide an account of their qualifications for completing the doctorate (e.g. a copy of a diploma, a CV, a tentative plan for financing their studies, as well as any statements from their future supervisor(s) or other experts); and

 -present a research study plan.
 This is the most important component of the application and should be prepared carefully.
-A good research proposal contains not only an analytical presentation of the research theme but also an account of the methodology to be used and of how and when the research will be completed.
-Additional information on how to draw up the research plan can be found in the faculty guidelines for the purpose.
+A good research proposal contains not only an analytical presentation of the research theme but also an account of the methodology and implementation of the research.
+Additional information on how to draw up the research plan can be found in the relevant faculty guidelines.